cabforum/cabforum.org/content/posts/2018/2018-06-06-minutes-for-ca-browser-forum-f2f-meeting-44-london-6-7-june-2018.md

 **Presenter**: (Kirk) **Minute Taker**: Ben

 This agenda item was for discussion of who should sign the new IPR Agreement.
-One position might be that everyone needs to sign the IPR Agreement—every representative of a Member, Associate Member, or Interested Party.
+One position might be that everyone needs to sign the IPR Agreement-every representative of a Member, Associate Member, or Interested Party.
 While this might be technically right, from a practical standpoint this hasn’t been what we have done.
 The Bylaws provide that as a condition of membership, Members must sign the IPR Agreement.
 All Interested Parties must sign the IPR Agreement to get whatever benefit there is when being an Interested Party.
-Then there are Associate Members, which consist of organizations who we find useful to our work—ETSI, WebTrust, ACAB’C, and a few others.
+Then there are Associate Members, which consist of organizations who we find useful to our work-ETSI, WebTrust, ACAB’C, and a few others.
 ETSI has a prohibition on signing the Agreement because the CAB Forum is not a legal entity, it is just a name.
 In 2009 ETSI signed a letter of understanding instead, which we accepted and continue to accept for them so that they can continue as an Associate Member.
 One issue that Chair considered when receiving these new IPR Agreements was determining the official representatives of the Associate Members.
 The solution would be for the Associate Members to identify their official representatives.
 They should be able to update their list at any time.
 The purpose is to have a list by which we can confirm representation whenever someone walks through the door.
 If they are not a representative, then they can participate as Interested Parties.
 The Bylaws provide that “Interested Parties and others may be invited by the Chair, in the Chair’s discretion, to participate in those portions of Forum Teleconferences and Forum Meetings that are relevant to their expertise or their participation in a CWG.”

 Kirk presented a strawman proposal that for the official representatives of Associate Members we do not require their firms to sign the IPR Agreement.
 Ryan suggested that IP legal counsel were key to the discussion.
 Ben asked what we would do about ETSI and whether anyone appearing on behalf of ETSI would be willing to sign the IPR Agreement as an individual, in situations where we cannot get the Associate Member to sign the IPR Agreement.
 Nick stated that, as referenced previously, for ETSI to sign a legal agreement it needs an entity to sign with.
 ETSI’s IPR Policy requires disclosures and has a requirement for reasonable licensing but not free licensing.
 So that has created problems before when ETSI has tried to establish liaisons.
 He said that because he is presenting standards, not on behalf of himself or his company, he would have difficulty signing something that said that he was acting as an individual.
 One possible workaround is to rely on Forum Members who are also members of ETSI to relay information.
 There would need to be a disclaimer that information exchanged is not officially from ETSI, but this would make it more difficult to have the free exchange of information as we’ve done in the past.
 Sometimes draft ETSI documents will be presented and Forum members will give comments on those documents.
 Kirk noted that the IPR Agreement isn’t actually with the Forum.
 The IPR Agreement says, “\[it\] constitutes a binding contract amongst all participants of the CAB Forum (“Participants”) that execute the Agreement.”
 Nick said he could go back to ETSI on this point, but that he doubts that ETSI’s position would change.